-With this quick and easy one-pot recipe, you can make your very own summer-in-a-jar lemon curd anytime.
+With this quick and easy one-pot recipe, you can make your very own summer-in-a-jar homemade lemon curd anytime.
 You won’t go back to store-bought lemon curd again.

-I baked a cake recently that only needed egg whites so I ended up with 5 extra (golden and beautiful) egg yolks.
+I recently baked a cake that only needed egg whites so I ended up with 5 extra (golden and beautiful) egg yolks.
 Me version 1 would have made such a big fuss about this whole scenario.
-I never knew what to do with these dang yolks.
+I never know what to do with these dang yolks.

 Either it takes me too long or I make a mess of things or I just simply cannot for the life of me do it right (I mean, it’s difficult to ensure the boiling water doesn’t touch the bowl, right?).

 Put them all in one pot and just be extra conscientious about stirring to avoid ending up with scrambled eggs.
 And that’s how I’ve been making my lemon curd ever since.

 I had a jar of store-bought lemon curd sitting around in the fridge when I made this and I can really taste the difference.
-Put side-by-side, by colour alone (I can show you but I’m wary of lawsuits), homemade wins.
+Put side-by-side, by colour alone (I can show you but I’m wary of lawsuits), homemade lemon curd wins.

 When life gives you lemons…

 I buy them at Costco, put them in a Ziploc bag, straight into the fridge and they last me several weeks.
 I’ve also learned how to freeze both the juice and the zest and they last a very long time.
-See how to properly store lemons in my Baking Cheatsheet below.)

 Happy Lemon Curd-ing!